travier/fedora-coreos-kubernetes/README.md

 ## How to

 - Add you SSH public key to a file named `ssh_authorized_keys` (one per line)
-- Pick a supported Kubernetes version (defaults to latest stable version available from Fedora repos)
 - Generate the Butane configs:
   ```
   $ just generate